How to avoid credit card (Mastercard / Visa) cross border processing fees

 Cross border fees are the additional cost of doing business when you accept transactions from customers from another country, and often a component of payment processing solutions.
 Cross border fees impact many merchants, particularly those who live in border cities or tourist destinations.
 This article is about cross borders fees, including what they are and how to avoid them.

-What are cross border fees?
+What is a cross border fee?

 These fees are levied by payment networks like Visa, MasterCard, and others, and are designed to account for the additional complexities and risks associated with handling international payments.